warmlogic/expertTrain/README.md

    - Resize image stimuli using the field `cfg.stim.stimScale` in in `config_EBUG.m`.
 Set equal to the proportion of image; e.g., 1.0 = full-size image.
 Instruction images can be scaled as well.
    - There are multiple versions of the recognition and naming/viewing response key images (in `expertTrain/images/resources/`).
    - Net Station support (sending tags to NS) is fully implemented (http://docs.psychtoolbox.org/NetStation) but the NetStation function has been improved.
 Use `et_NetStation.m` instead of PTB's implementation.
+   - If your computer doesn't have much memory, you can choose to not preload all stimulus images by setting cfg.stim.preloadImages to `false` in the config file.

 Running the experiment
 ----